 The power in your voice comes from the air that you inhale and exhale, which causes an air stream in the trachea.
 The stronger this airstream is, the stronger your voice will be.

 It’s important to have clear passageways when performing, as it’s this intake or airflow which helps power the vocal folds.
-That is why many people find it difficult to perform when they have any type of blockage, such as a cold or cough.

 The Vibratory Source

 (the vocal folds)

 Your vocal folds are composed of twin foldings of mucous membrane stretched across the larynx.
 Whilst in use, they can vibrate anything between 100 to 1000 times per second, to help create the sound you are trying to achieve.

 As a performer, you’re creating a variety of different sounds and tones, so your vocal folds are working hard to create those different tones.
 Vocal folds differ from person to person, and generally speaking, men have thicker vocal folds compared to women.

 Without an amplification source, your voice would sound like a humming sound.
 It’s your mouth, throat and nose which create your voice.
 These body parts act as resonators; essentially giving you the voice people hear when you perform.